 Visiting Machu Picchu, one of the New Seven Wonders of the World, is on almost everyone’s bucket list, but hiking the classic Inca trail to Machu Picchu is a once in a lifetime experience.
 With that being said, booking the Inca trail is very important because the Peruvian government has placed proper regulations.
 Only 2,500 visitors are allowed per day to Machu Picchu and even less are allowed to hike the Inca trail.
 A small amount of 500 people are permitted to hike the famous Inca trail per day.
 Of these 500 includes not only the trekkers but also the cooks, porters, and guides!
 So booking the Inca trail to obtain your permit is vital!

 Best Time to Hike the Inca Trail

-It is said that the best time to hike the Inca trail is during the months of May, June, July and August.
-Permits for these months typically become available in the beginning of October.
-(Please note, you MUST book your permit to hike the Inca trail through an official licensed tour company).
+It is said that the best time to hike the Inca trail is during the months of May, June, July, and August.
+Permits for these months typically become available at the beginning of October.
+(Please note, you MUST book your permit to hike the Inca trail through an officially licensed tour company).

 In our opinion we believe the best time to hike the Inca trail is towards the end of June for two reasons:

 - On June 24th, Cusco celebrates their anniversary and Inti Raymi with a festival.
 A week or two leading to this day, Cusco holds parades where young children and adults perform dance routines.
 It’s an amazing time to be in Cusco and enjoy their culture and traditions.

 - You are less likely to experience rain because June is their driest month of the year.
 However, as global warming continues, the wet season for Cusco and Machu Picchu has been longer every year.
 We hiked on June 14th and we were told just days before we arrived, it had rained every day for those hiking the Inca trail.